NorthCoastChurch/IT-Policy/Policy-1-Acceptable-Use-Of-Information-Systems.md

 ## **Incidental Use**

 As a convenience to staff, incidental use of information systems is permitted.
+However, before using work computers for personal purposes, it is important to understand that doing so may expose you to the same cybersecurity risks faced by our organization.
+North Coast Church is not responsible for any damage that may result from incidental use of computers or technology.

-The following restrictions apply:
+The following restrictions apply to incidental use of computers and technology at North Coast Church:

 - Authorized Users are responsible for exercising good judgment regarding the reasonableness of personal use.
 Immediate supervisors are responsible for supervising their employees regarding excessive personal use.